PauloPing/rubik2x2/README.md

-## Projet C - Rubik 2x2:
+## Project - Rubik 2x2:

 Année Scolaire : 2021/2022

-Groupe : Louis et Paul
+Team : Louis and Paul
-Sujet : Réalisation d'un runik 2x2
+Subject : make a rubik, mix it and finish it

-**LANCER LE JEU**
+**STARTING THE GAME**

-- Être dans le dossier "rubik2x2"
+- Go to the directory "rubik2x2"
-- Faire : make
+- Open terminal and writing make to use makefile.
+(The rubik should launch in the terminal with a information menu)

-**IMPORTANT**
+**CODE**

-- Chaque fonction dipose d'un commentaire pour la comprendre.
+Each function has a comment explaining what it does.
+(In French for the moment)